 endif

-A Select script can detect if it's being called from a query versus the Values button by checking for the existence of a variable called loQuery using code like:
+A Select script may be called from either a query or when the user clicks the Values button.
+The script can tell the difference by checking for the existence of a variable called loQuery using code like:

 if type('loQuery') = 'O'